sysbio-curie/biodica-environment/_docs/tutorials/tuto_metasample.md

     <br>
     **Warning :** Ids of the samples in the sample annotation file should match exactly the sample names in the original omics data set.
 This is important to check in advance.

 3. Click on '**Run**'.
-The process will finish quickly.
+The analysis process will finish quickly.
 The web-browser tab will open.
+It may take some time since BIODICA has to process all the generated files into one html report.
 It will look like this :

    <center><img src="https://codimd.math.cnrs.fr/uploads/upload_0e6a62f566db33d8a750adf610eb67ba.png" style="width:700px;height:auto;" ></center>
     <br>